KRL provides comprehensive, expert support and after sales care to all of our print, copy and scan customers

 Our manufacturer trained help desk staff are able to resolve a third of printer and copier problems remotely.
 We’re often able to get our customers back up & running in minutes, rather than hours.

-When we send our engineers, we send them equipped to fix the fault – not just to meet a promised SLA.
+Our engineers are photocopier servicing specialists, we send them equipped to fix the fault – not just to meet a promised SLA.

 Yes.
 Even if your printer or copier was originally installed by another firm, we can repair or service your machine.